-By regular we don’t mean weekly but at least annually it should be professionally cleaned as well as the vacuuming that you are doing on a weekly basis.
+By regular we don’t mean weekly but at least annually.
+Natural Sisal Carpet should be professionally cleaned in conjunction with the vacuuming that you are doing on a weekly basis.

-All of our products are natural eco friendly products and different to the synthetic nylons etc…Therefore you treat them differently.
-All the naturals are easy to keep clean with weekly vacuuming but we often get asked about Red wine and urine and how to clean it.
+All of our products are natural, eco friendly and different to the synthetic nylons etc…Therefore you treat them differently when cleaning.
+Natural Sisal floorcoverings are easy to keep clean with weekly vacuuming but we often get asked about red wine and pet urine and how to clean it.

-These are the two most difficult liquids that will stain any soft floorcovering and Urine with its high acid content will stain.
-However, if you can get to them quickly then you only lessen the chance of a possible stain.
+These are the two most difficult liquids that will stain any soft floorcovering and urine with its high acid content will stain.
+However, if you can get to them quickly then you can lessen the chance of a possible stain.

 HOST contains a balanced blend of moisture, detergent and a small amount of safe-to-use solvents.It will deep-clean spots, spills and traffic areas if used as directed.It is safe to use and is an organic product which can be put on the garden after use.

-We sell the HOST spot cleaning kit at $65.00 per pack which will last some time and it is important to have this on hand at home for those unexpected accidents.
+We sell the HOST spot cleaning kit at $65.00 per pack (ex postage) which will last some time and it is important to have this on hand at home for those unexpected accidents.

-In high traffic areas or dining and food service locations it is advisable to consider protecting your floor covering as this is as investment in your home.We can organize someone to come and apply the protective coating to your floor or, when ordering we can apply the “Fiber Guard” to your floor covering or rug.
+In high traffic areas or dining and food service locations it is advisable to consider protecting your floor covering as this is as investment in your home.We can organize someone to come and apply the protective coating to your floor or, when ordering we can apply the sisal flooring spray pritection to your floorcovering or rug.
 The life of the protection will vary with the amount of usage but the average domestic situation should last approximately 12 months before re-applying.

 ARTICLE BELOW: AS SEEN ON MARTHA STEWARTS BLOG